Superstar (Jesus Christ Superstar song): Content

-The song is sung by the spirit of Judas Iscariot, who had committed suicide earlier in the show.
-The song consists of a series of questions addressed to Jesus, such as why Jesus chose to come to Israel in 4 BC when it had no "mass communication" as opposed to modern times, whether Jesus had planned his own death, whether Jesus knew beforehand that his death would become famous, and whether religious figures such as Gautama Buddha and Muhammad are his equals.
+The song is sung by the spirit of Judas Iscariot, who had died by suicide earlier in the show.
+The song consists of a series of questions addressed to Jesus, such as why Jesus chose to come to Israel in 4 BC when it had no "mass communication" as opposed to modern times, whether Jesus had planned his own death, whether Jesus knew beforehand that his death would become famous, and whether religious figures such as Buddha and Muhammad are his equals.
 It is dominated by repeated apologies for asking these questions ("Don't you get me wrong", "I only want to know").
-Typically, Judas is accompanied by a choir of angels, and the song is performed during the crucifixion scene, if not immediately before it.

 Versions

 Original Murray Head version

 "Superstar" was released as a single in 1969, before the album was completed.
 Sung by Murray Head with the Trinidad Singers, it initially debuted on the U.S. Billboard Hot 100 singles chart for the week ending 31 January 1970, eventually peaking at No. 74 in late February 1970.
+In Canada it reached No. 33 on its initial release, February 28, 1970.
 Nearly one year later, the single re-entered the Hot 100 chart for the week ending 2 January 1971, eventually peaking at No. 60 on the chart in early March 1971.
 The single then fell off the chart three weeks later, but then almost immediately re-entered the Hot 100 chart a third and final time for the week ending 10 April 1971.
 It then rapidly climbed the Hot 100 chart during its third chart run, eventually spending two consecutive weeks at its peak position of No. 14 in late May and early June 1971.
 It performed even better in Canada, where it peaked on the RPM Top Singles chart at No. 6, and in New Zealand, where it reached No. 2 on Listener magazine.
 A video of the song was released to promote the album, with Murray Head and the Trinidad Singers appearing.